William Henry Atkinson: Later career

 After the Second World War Atkinson transferred from the RCNVR to the Royal Canadian Navy (RCN).
-He became a Squadron Leader with the RCN his squadron being equipped with the McDonnell F2H Banshee.
+He became a squadron leader with the RCN, his unit being equipped with the McDonnell F2H Banshee.
 In 1958 he became the executive officer on the destroyer HMCS Nootka.
 Promoted to commander in 1962, he was given command of the destroyer HMCS Haida from July 1962 to September 1963.
-He then commanded the Officer Training School HMCS Venture before retiring from the navy on 1 September 1973.
-After the navy he moved to Peachland.
+He then commanded the Officer Training School HMCS Venture before retiring from the RCN on 1 September 1973.
+He subsequently moved to Peachland.
 Atkinson died in July 2015 at the age of 92.